+Server Profiles are created to define the parameters for the Avaya SBCE two peers, i.e., Session Manager (Call Server) and the SIP Proxy at the service provider's network (Trunk Server).
 From the Global Profiles menu on the left-hand navigation pane, select Server Configuration and click the Add button (not shown) to add a new profile for the Call Server.
 Enter an appropriate Profile Name similar to the screen below.
 Click Next.

-On the Add Server Configuration Profile Tab select Call Server from the drop down menu under the Server Type.
-On the IP Addresses / FQDN field, enter the IP address of the Session Manager Security Module (Section 6.5).
-Enter 5060 under Port and select TCP for Transport.
-The transport protocol and port selected here must match the values defined for the Entity Link to the Session Manager previously in Section 6.6.
+On the Add Server Configuration Profile - General Tab select Call Server from the drop down menu for the Server Type.
+On the IP Addresses / Supported FQDNs field, enter the IP address of the Session Manager Security Module.
+Select TCP for Supported Transports, and enter 5060 under TCP Port.
+The transport protocol and port selected here must match the values defined for the Session Manager SIP entity previously in Section 6.4.
 Click Next.